vaibkumr/yTermPlayer/README.md

    [urwid]: <https://github.com/urwid/urwid>
    [vlc]: <https://github.com/oaubert/python-vlc>
    [pafy]: <https://github.com/mps-youtube/pafy>

 ### Known Bugs
+- ~~Buggy / unexpected playback behavior~~
+It was caused because of race conditions and absence of critical section among the threads.
+Fixed it using semaphores

-If some VLC error starts showing up on the screen, just resize the terminal and it will be gone fix coming soon
+- ~~If some VLC error starts showing up on the screen, just resize the terminal and it will be gone~~ Completely removed VLC and replaced it with much more minimal and faster mpv player